 Child Trafficking is Modern Day Slavery.
-Every year traffickers steal children as young as 5 years old and sell them into forced sex or labor situations.
+Across the globe in different regions of the world, traffickers steal children as young as 5 years old and sell them into forced labor or sex trafficking situations.
 They are taken away from their families and forced to perform unspeakable acts.
 In the Child Trafficking definition of victims, boys are included as well as girls, and the victims could be anyone—your daughter, your son, your neighbor, your friend.

 Key Statistics In The Child Trafficking Definition

+In America today, trafficking children have become more profitable than selling guns and easier than selling drugs.
+83% of Sex Trafficking Victims in America are identified as U.S. Citizens (DOJ) that are being bought and sold by U.S Citizens.
 The average age of a trafficked child is between 11 and 14 years old.
-After they are sold into slavery, the outlook is often bleak as human trafficking victims typically only survive 3 to 7 years.
-This means children sold into slavery could be dead at 14 years old.
+After they are sold into slavery, the outlook is often bleak as human trafficking victims typically only survive 7 years.
+This means many children may not see their 21st birthday.
 If these statistics were not bad enough, the cause of death is often from violence, sexually transmitted diseases, drug overdoses, or suicide.

 Stopping this atrocity relies upon each of us, those of us on the outside, the free ones; we have the power to help.
-We can fight child trafficking together by educating our communities, recovering those who have been stolen, and helping survivors reclaim their lives and transition back into society.
+We can fight child trafficking together by educating our communities and assist survivors to reclaim their lives.

 For more information about the child trafficking definition in the United States, read the Secretary of State’s 2017 Trafficking in Persons Report.